Ryvenay/AFP1_kisprojekt/Documents/System Plan.md

 # 2. Project plan
 ## 2.1 Roles and responsibilities
 ### Backend developer:
-Backend developers are responsible for developing the server-side code, and they create the website's functions, and the data structures.
-They use PHP, HTML, SQL codes.
+Backend developers are responsible for developing the server-side code, they create the website's functions, and the data structures.
+They mainly use PHP codes.

 ### Frontend developer:
 Frontend developers implement the visual elements that users see and interact with in the website.
 They make sure that users have no trouble navigating the website.
 They use HTML, CSS, JavaScript codes.

 ### Database developer:
-Database developers are responsible for the storage and management of the data we use in this website, and they create the models that we apply for storing data.
+Database developers are responsible for the storage and management of the data we use in this website, and they create the models that we apply for the data storage.

 ## 2.2 Team members
 - Nyeste Réka \- Frontend developer